Ambassadors endorse the CLGE Young Surveyors’ Contest

 March 6, 2022

 Our first Ambassador was Cécile Deprez from Belgium who was our winner in 2016 in the category of ‘Galileo, EGNOS, Copernicus’ with her paper entitled ‘Relative Positioning With Galileo E5 AltBOC Code Measurements’ which was based on her Master’s degree thesis.
 Cécile has gone on to pursue a successful career as a researcher at the German Aerospace Center.
 Winning the prize boosted her confidence to undertake research and provided great networking opportunities with ESA, EUSPA and CLGE.
-Cécile encourages you to promote awareness of the 2022 Contest and of course to take part yourself if you are eligible, click here for full details of the rules of the CLGE Young Surveyors’ Contest and how to enter.
+Cécile encourages you to promote awareness of the 2022 Contest and of course to take part yourself if you are eligible.